ForBioPhylogenomics/tutorials/whole_genome_alignment/README.md

 # Whole Genome Alignment

 A tutorial on multiple whole genome alignment with Cactus<br>
-By Ole K. Tørresen
+By Ole K. Tørresen and Michael Matschiner

 ## Summary

 Large scale projects such as Earth BioGenome Project ([Lewin et al. (2018)](https://doi.org/10.1073/pnas.1720115115)), the Vertebrate Genomes Project ([Rhie et al. (2021)](https://doi.org/10.1038/s41586-021-03451-0)), and other similar efforts, aspire to sequence and assemble the genomes of all living species.
-More and more high quality genome assemblies are therefore being deposited in public databases, and these resources contain great potential and enables rigorous investigation into a multitude of aspects of biology through data - and curiosity driven research.
+More and more high quality genome assemblies are therefore being deposited in public databases, and these resources contain great potential and enable rigorous investigation into a multitude of aspects of biology through data - and curiosity driven research.
 The further generation of high-quality genomes will hopefully facilitate great leaps in our understanding of, and ability to answer, core questions within fundamental biology such as in ecology and evolution, and in other fields such as medicine.

-However, to actually understand these genomes, we need some way of analysing them.
+However, to actually understand these genomes, we need some way of analysing them comparatively.
 For smaller projects, sequencing and assembling a few species, annotating and analysing each can be done focussing on each in turn.
 However, for large projects such as Zoonimia (131 new genome assemblies) ([Zoonomia Consortium (2020)](https://doi.org/10.1038/s41586-020-2876-6)) or bird 10k (B10K; 267 new genome assemblies) ([Feng et al. (2020)](https://doi.org/10.1038/s41586-020-2873-9)), using that much time and effort on each genome is not scalable, and therefore they used whole-genome alignments to analyse their datasets.
 So far, the only whole-genome aligner that has been used successfully on such large datasets is Cactus ([Armstrong et al. 2020](https://doi.org/10.1038/s41586-020-2871-y)).

 ## Table of contents